Industry Prize

 Deadline

-Final entry date falls in line with the closing date of BSAS 2023 Conference abstract deadline, see BSAS Conference website for further details
+Final entry date falls in line with the closing date of the BSAS Annual Conference abstract deadline, see BSAS Conference website for further details

 2022 Industry Prize Winner